 Encourage Consumers to Discover Your Products

 We recommend using interactive content to connect with consumers who are ready to discover your products and inspire them to purchase your products.
 For example, Facebook’s Dynamic Ads is a great way to showcase the right products to the right people.
-Automatically displaying your products to consumers who have expressed an interest in your brand or a specific type of product.
+Automatically display your products to consumers who have expressed an interest in your brand or a specific type of product.
 Simply create a product catalog and set up your Dynamic Ad campaign.
 What’s more, this Facebook feature will automatically update the prices and availability of your products.

 Virtual “Try” Before you Buy

 Why not inspire your customers through Facebook’s camera effects?
-These go far beyond animations, AR masks and other fun effects.
+These go far beyond animations, AR masks, and other fun effects.
 Equipped with augmented reality, you can use the Facebook camera lens to help people interact with your products via Instagram and Facebook ads.

 The rise of new products and services linked to COVID-19

 COVID-19 has impacted everyone’s lives in different ways.
-For certain people it has led to new opportunities.
+For certain people, it has led to new opportunities.
 From delivery services to rediscovering the simple pleasure of a home-cooked meal.
 In the new normal, many people have become more open to trying new products, services and activities.
 Especially if they have a better price or are more convenient.